-Throughout development of the Young Women’s Summit, the JLR collaborated with local youth-serving nonprofit organizations – such as Olivet Boys & Girls Club, CONCERN, Girl Scouts, Goodwill Keystone, and Gilmore Henne Fund — to gain insight, share knowledge, and recruit young women from within their programs.
+Throughout development of the Young Women’s Summit, the JLR collaborated with local youth-serving nonprofit organizations – such as Olivet Boys & Girls Club, CONCERN, Girl Scouts, Goodwill Keystone, VOiCEup Berks and Gilmore Henne Fund — to gain insight, share knowledge, and recruit young women from within their programs.
 By collaborating with and involving other non-profit organizations in the Summit process, we have raised awareness about JLR and our new initiative, as well as provided more opportunities for asset building in the community.
 With such a comprehensive foundation of collaboration and a strength-based curriculum, the day was impactful for participants and volunteers alike.

-The Summit, now moving into its 10th year, has evolved from a two-day workshop into a four-day professionally facilitated workshop that prepares and inspires young women to become leaders of change.
-This year (2020), 54 young women from five middle schools in Berks County participated in the Summit and completed six service learning projects that positively impacted the local community.
+The Summit workshop facilitated by JLR members prepares and inspires young women to become leaders of change.
+In 2022, 49 young women from five middle schools in Berks County participated in the Summit and completed six service learning projects that positively impacted the local community.